Barbering Schools in Minnesota

 How to Become a Barber in Minnesota

-Minnesota Barbering Careers At a Glance
+Minnesota Barber Careers At a Glance

 • 1,500 education hours are required to become licensed.